2021 NBA Draft Selections | WTOP

 f-Phoenix traded G Jevon Carter and the rights of (No. 29) to Brooklyn for G Landry Shamet.

-g-Washington traded the rights of (No. 22) to Indiana for G Aaron Holiday.
+g-Washington traded the rights of (No. 22) to Indiana for G Aaron Holiday and the rights of (No. 31).

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.